ChatScript/ChatScript/WIKI/ChatScript-Advanced-Pattern-Manual.md

     u: ( the * [bear raccoon] ate )

-and an input like _the raccoon at the bear_, then matching would proceed as
+and an input like _the raccoon ate the bear_, then matching would proceed as

 * find the word the (position 1 in sentence)
 * try to find bear starting at position 2   found at position 5
 * try to find the word ate starting at position 6   fails

 The system is allowed to backtrack and see if the first match can be made later.
-So it will try to find the later than position one.
+So it will try to find the match later than position one.
 It would succeed in relocating it to position 4.

 It would then try to find the word bear afterwards, and succeed at position 5.
 It would then try to find the word ate after that and fail.
-It would retry trying to reset the pattern to find the after position 4 and fail.
+It would retry trying to reset the pattern to find the match after position 4 and fail.
 The match fails.

 You can fix this ordering problem by making a concept set of the contents of the `[ ]`, and replacing the `[ ]` with the name of the concept set.